pre-srfi/minimal-sqlite/README.md

 arguments use Scheme datatypes: integer, real, string.
 SQL blobs become Scheme bytevectors.
 SQL null becomes Scheme `#f`.

-Each _map-row_ should return one value. _accumulator_ is called with that value.
-In the end, _accumulator_ is tail-called with an end-of-file object.
+Each _map-row_ should return one value. _row-accumulator_ is called with that value.
+In the end, _row-accumulator_ is tail-called with an end-of-file object.
 Then it should return its state, which becomes the return value from **sql-get-all**.
-If _accumulator_ returns multiple values, all of them are preserved.
+If _row-accumulator_ returns multiple values, all of them are preserved.

 If _map-row_ is not supplied, the default is `vector` which turns each result row into a Scheme vector.

-If _accumulator_ is not supplied, the default is `list-accumulator` from SRFI 158.
+If _row-accumulator_ is not supplied, the default is `list-accumulator` from SRFI 158.
 It collects the rows into a list.

 (**sql-get-one** _database_ _statement_ [_map-row_]) => _values_